chrisspiegl/PHPShortURLite/README.md

 7. Drag the bookmarkslets to your bookmark bar
 8. Start shortening

+# Custom Tags or Not

+Custom tags are usefull if you would like to set your own short link tags for some urls.
+Those are better to remember and to put on business cards or the like.
+But they come with a disadvantage: they need some letters to be taken from the overall pool.
+Thus you can activate them and deactivate them in the *config.php* file. **BUT**: do not change that setting **EVER**!
+In this implementation, the custom tags and the standard short links are differentiated by the fact that standard short links have always start with a number (0-9).
+This number is the last digit of the ID in the database.

 # API

 If you would like to shorten your URL in in another script: